Is a cash isa worth it?

 Cons

-- If the rate on your cash isa is lower than the rate of inflation, the money in your pot is effectively being eroded
+- If the rate on your cash ISA is lower than the rate of inflation, the money in your pot is effectively being eroded

-- Cash tends to deliver lower returns than if you were invested in the stock market which carries more risk
+- Cash tends to deliver lower returns than if you were invested in the stock market, which carries more risk

-- While there is no tax to pay on the way out, there is no tax relief on ISA contributions on the way in as you would get with pension contributions in a SIPP
+- While there is no tax to pay on the way out, there is no tax relief on ISA contributions on the way in as you would get with pension contributions

-Why would you pick a cash isa over a stocks and shares isa?
+Why would you pick a cash ISA over a stocks and shares ISA?

 Spoiler alert: you can pick both.

-An easy access cash isa is an excellent home for your emergency savings pot.
+An easy-access cash ISA is an excellent home for your emergency savings pot.
 This is three to six months of outgoings saved up in case something goes wrong, such as the car breaks down or you crack your tooth.
 It is also great for giving you peace of mind, knowing that you have a financial buffer in place.

-If you have managed to save up more than six months outgoings, and are happy tying your money up for at least five years, it might be worth looking at investing.
-While putting your money in the stock market carries risk, it is important to remember that a cash isa is not completely risk free either.
-If the interest rate of your account is lower than the rate of inflation, the value of your pot is effectively being eroded by the rising cost of living, meaning your money won’t stretch as far in the future.
-If you are new to investing, a ready-made stocks and shares isa is a great way to get started.
+If the interest rate on your account is lower than the rate of inflation, the value of your pot is effectively being eroded by the rising cost of living, meaning your money won’t stretch as far in the future.
+If you are new to investing, a ready-made stocks and shares ISA is a great way to get started.

 Georgie is a multi award-winning financial broadcaster and journalist.
 She is a trusted voice on all matters personal finance and consumer affairs, hosting a number of money podcasts and appearing regularly on TV, radio and in print.
 Georgie speaks with both authority and personal experience.
 Before moving into money journalism, Georgie spent a decade traveling around the country as a BBC sports broadcaster, however a spinal injury changed that.
 Georgie's journey into and out of debt due to her injury sparked a deep interest in consumer rights, financial education and social mobility, which drives much of her work today.